 Offer of Admissions

-We make admissions decisions typically within three weeks of receiving a complete application package.
-Your application will either be accepted, rejected, or wait-listed.
-If wait-listed, an admissions decision may not be made until three months before classes begin.
+We make admissions decisions typically within three weeks of receiving a complete application package and conducting an interview.
+Your application will either be accepted, rejected or wait-listed.
+If wait-listed, an admissions decision may not be made until a month before classes begin.
 At that time, those with the strongest credentials are admitted.

 Questions?
 You can contact us here: